-Presentations must be prepared and presented using Microsoft PowerPoint.
-Please get familiar with Kaltura in Blackboard system or open an account on YOUTUBE.
-All your speeches need to be videotaped and uploaded to either your YOUTUBE account or the assigned weekly Discussion Forum.
+Please get familiar with VidGrid in Blackboard system or open an account on YOUTUBE.
+All your speeches need to be videotaped and made accessible on the assigned weekly Discussion Forum.

-All three outlines must be typed (12 point font size) and single-spaced with 1 inch margins.
+All three outlines must be typed (12-point font size) and single-spaced with 1 inch margins.

-3. Self-evaluation of presentation (10 points): In a minimum of two pages (typed, double-spaced, 1 inch margins, 12 point font size, times new roman), address at least two of the following areas about either your informative or persuasive presentation: topic and purpose, organization, supporting materials, audience adaptation, and language; delivery and visual aids; and overall assessment.
+3. Self-evaluation of presentation (10 points): In a minimum of two pages (typed, double-spaced, 1 inch margins, 12-point font size, times new roman), address at least two of the following areas about either your informative or persuasive presentation: topic and purpose, organization, supporting materials, audience adaptation, and language; and delivery (vocal and other nonverbal); and overall assessment.
 Please incorporate both the strengths and weaknesses in your speech while also noting the ways your public communication can be improved.

 FORMAT OF WRITTEN ASSIGNMENTS: All work must be typed and double-spaced unless otherwise noted.
-Outlines should follow APA style, have one-inch margins, and use a standard 12 point font (Times New Roman, Calibri, or Ariel).
+Outlines should follow APA style, have one-inch margins, and use a standard 12-point font (Times New Roman, Calibri, or Ariel).
 Please proofread your work carefully for spelling or grammatical errors.
 You will lose points for excessive grammatical or spelling errors.